-Habitat loss, poaching and increasing conflict with communities have seen over a fifth of the world’s snow leopards disappear in the last 16 years.
+Habitat loss, poaching and increasing conflict with communities have seen the world’s snow leopard population reduce drastically.
 And climate change is now putting the future of their mountain home at even greater risk.
 But WWF is working to address these threats.
 And with your help we can make a real difference.

 Poaching : Snow leopards have long been killed for their beautiful fur, but their bones and other body parts are also used in Traditional Asian Medicine.
 And the illegal trade in snow leopard parts appears to be increasing.

 Conflict with communities: Herders sometimes kill snow leopards in retaliation for attacking their livestock.
 And the decline in the leopard’s natural prey is forcing them to rely more on livestock for food and increasing the risk of retaliatory killing.

 Shrinking home: Snow leopards need vast areas to thrive.
 But expanding human and livestock populations are rapidly encroaching on their habitat.
 New roads and mines are also fragmenting their remaining range.